Distributed Leadership at ECTA

 - Embraces values-based leadership.

-- Promotes diverse ideas and innovation.
+- Promotes ideas and innovation.

 - Leverages leader expertise.